How Much Sleep Do Diabetics Need?

 Before bed, relax.
 At least an hour of relaxation before bed can help your body get into sleep mode.
 Regular sleep habits can too, like going to bed the same time each night, even on weekends.
 Relaxation techniques like meditation, as well as making your room a perfect place to rest can help.

 If you’d like to learn more about our treatments and the kind of sleep you should be getting as a diabetic, then reach out to our clinic today.
-Koala® Center for Sleep & TMJ Disorders has multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin, so please see our Locations page for the one nearest you, or call us.
+Koala® Center For Sleep & TMJ Disorders has multiple locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI, so please see our Locations page for the one nearest you, or call us.
 We hope to speak with you soon!